monikastrah/431-2020/classes/movies/breakout1.md

 Weighted Average Rating (IMDB) | `imdb_stars` | 9.0
 Length of Film (in minutes) | `length` | 202

-IMDB updates regularly, so the results may look a little different now.
+- IMDB updates regularly, so the results may look a little different now.
 I pulled the `imdb_ratings` and most other data on 2020-09-10.
+- The `imdb_stars` result is actually a proprietary weighted average.
+"IMDb publishes weighted vote averages rather than raw data averages.
+Various filters are applied to the raw data in order to eliminate and reduce attempts at vote stuffing by people more interested in changing the current rating of a movie than giving their true opinion of it.
+The exact methods we use will not be disclosed."
+    - The arithmetic mean and median rating are also available, if you click through the `imdb_ratings` value.
-I also added an `id` value, which sorts the 66 film titles alphabetically (while ignoring the word "The" in the start of a title.)
+- I also added an `id` value, which sorts the 66 film titles alphabetically (while ignoring the word "The" in the start of a title.)

 ## Task for today's first breakout session (Class 06)